top of page

 Early Years

-Iverson grew up in Hampton, Virginia and attended Bethel High School, where he of coursed played basketball, but he was also the star Running Back and Defensive Back for the football team.
-AI helped win State Championship for Bethel in both disciplines and awarded Associated Press High School Player of the Year in both sports.
+Iverson grew up in Hampton, Virginia, and attended Bethel High School, where he of course played basketball, but he was also the star Running Back and Defensive Back for the football team.
+AI helped win the State Championship for Bethel in both disciplines and was awarded Associated Press High School Player of the Year in both sports.

 Allen Iverson at Bethel Highschool

-Allen spent four months in a correctional facility before being granted clemency and had his conviction overturned due to a lack of evidence.
-This situation sparked riots to combat racial injustice and had tremendous cultural impact at the time around the Hampton Roads area.
-This story is out of scope for this blog, but I highly recommending watching the documentary No Crossover: The Trial of Allen Iverson part of ESPN’s 30 for 30 series.
+Allen was incarcerated in a correctional facility for four months before receiving clemency, with his conviction overturned because of insufficient evidence.
+This incident ignited protests against racial injustice and had a significant cultural impact in the Hampton Roads area at the time.
+While this topic is beyond the focus of this blog, I strongly suggest watching the documentary No Crossover: The Trial of Allen Iverson, which is part of ESPN’s 30 for 30 series.

-Because he was in a correctional facility, Iverson couldn’t finish his senior year at Bethel High School and was forced to attend a high school for at-risk students.
-However, because his first three years at Bethel were so impressive, Allen was still awarded a full scholarship to play for legendary coach John Thompson at Georgetown University.
+Due to his time in a correctional facility, Iverson was unable to complete his senior year at Bethel High School and had to attend a high school for at-risk students.
+Nonetheless, his outstanding performance during his first three years at Bethel earned him a full scholarship to play under the renowned coach John Thompson at Georgetown University.

 College Years

-At Georgetown, Iverson hit the ground running in his freshman year averaging 20.4 Points Per Game, 4.5 Assist Per Game, and a Field Goal Percentage of 39%.
-He was named Big East Rookie of the Year and led the Hoyas to the Sweet 16 of the NCAA Tournament, eventually losing to a North Carolina team who had two future NBA All-Stars in Jerry Stackhouse and Rasheed Wallace.
+At Georgetown, Iverson quickly made an impact in his freshman year, averaging 20.4 points per game, 4.5 assists per game, and achieving a field goal percentage of 39%.
+He earned the title of Big East Rookie of the Year and guided the Hoyas to the Sweet 16 of the NCAA Tournament, where they ultimately fell to a North Carolina team featuring future NBA All-Stars Jerry Stackhouse and Rasheed Wallace.

-His sophomore season was one for the record books.
-He averaged 25 Points Per Game, 4.7 Assist Per Game, and an astonishing 48% Field Goal Percentage.
-He led Georgetown to the Elite 8 of the NCAA Tournament this year, eventually losing to the University of Massachusetts coached by John Calipari at the time.
+His second season was remarkable, setting records with an average of 25 points per game, 4.7 assists per game, and an impressive 48% field goal percentage.
+He guided Georgetown to the Elite 8 of the NCAA Tournament that year, where they were ultimately defeated by the University of Massachusetts, coached by John Calipari at the time.

 Allen Iverson at Georgetown University

-Iverson decided to forego his final two seasons at Georgetown to enter the NBA Draft.
-He would leave Georgetown with the accolades of being the all-time leading scorer by average and a two-time Big East Defensive Player of the Year.
-The kid from Hampton commonly referred to as Bubba Chuck, would be the undisputed number one overall pick in the 1996 NBA Draft by the Philadelphia 76ers.
+Iverson chose to skip his last two seasons at Georgetown to join the NBA Draft.
+He departed Georgetown as the all-time leading scorer by average and a two-time recipient of the Big East Defensive Player of the Year award.
+The young man from Hampton, known as Bubba Chuck, was the clear number one overall pick in the 1996 NBA Draft by the Philadelphia 76ers.

 Rookie Year

-Iverson became the shortest number one overall pick in NBA history.
-He was tasked with being the catalyst to the worst team in the NBA at the time, the Philadelphia 76ers.
+Iverson became the shortest top overall draft pick in NBA history.
+He was given the responsibility of revitalizing the Philadelphia 76ers, who were the worst team in the NBA at that time.

 Allen Iverson in his rookie season

-Allen's statistics took a dip in his second year.
-He averaged a couple less points per game, an assist less per game, and less rebounds.
+In his second year, Allen's statistics declined.
+He averaged a few points fewer per game, one less assist per game, and fewer rebounds.

-However, the 76ers brought in help this time around.
-They added Theo Ratliff, Eric Snow, Aaron McKee, and Larry Hughes.
-Philadelphia also included a legendary new coach in Larry Brown, the only coach to ever win a NCAA National Championship and an NBA Title.
+Nonetheless, the 76ers sought assistance this time by bringing in Theo Ratliff, Eric Snow, Aaron McKee, and Larry Hughes.
+Additionally, Philadelphia introduced a legendary new coach, Larry Brown, who is the only coach to have won both an NCAA National Championship and an NBA Title.

-This core will stick around for a while, and is pivotal to Iverson's growth in the coming years.
+This core will remain for some time and is crucial to Iverson's development in the upcoming years.

 Allen Iverson with coach Larry Brown

-The 1998-1999 season was Iverson's 3rd year in the NBA, and it was mired by a lockout.
-In total each team only played 48 games instead of the usual 82.
+The 1998-1999 season was Iverson's third in the NBA, but it was interrupted by a lockout.
+Consequently, each team played just 48 games rather than the usual 82.

-AI earned the scoring title this year, meaning he was the leading scorer in the NBA.
-He then led the 76ers to his first playoff appearance, leading Philly to a playoff series win over a favored Orlando squad, before eventually losing to the Indiana Pacers in the second round.
+This year, AI secured the scoring title, making him the top scorer in the NBA.
+He subsequently guided the 76ers to his inaugural playoff appearance, where they achieved a series victory against a favored Orlando team, before ultimately being defeated by the Indiana Pacers in the second round.

-During the 1998-1999 Playoffs, Iverson averaged 28.5 Points Per Game.
-AI and the 76ers would become regulars in the playoffs for the coming years.
+In the 1998-1999 Playoffs, Iverson had an average of 28.5 points per game.
+AI and the 76ers would go on to frequently appear in the playoffs in the following years.

 MVP Contender

-For the 1999-2000 season the 76ers added free agent forwards Bruce Bowen and Tyrone Hill.
-Iverson would injure his thumb and missed 12 out of the first 23 games.
-The 76ers struggled during this time.
-Once "The Answer" returned, he returned right where he left off, helping the 76ers to a 49 - 33 record.
-Philly would grab the 5th seed of the Eastern Conference.
+During the 1999-2000 season, the 76ers acquired free agent forwards Bruce Bowen and Tyrone Hill.
+Iverson suffered a thumb injury and missed 12 of the first 23 games, during which the 76ers faced difficulties.
+Upon his return, "The Answer" picked up where he left off, leading the 76ers to a 49-33 record.
+Philadelphia secured the 5th seed in the Eastern Conference.

-The 76ers would defeat the 4th seed Charlotte Hornets in 1st round, before losing to a Reggie Miller led Indiana Pacer squad.
+The 76ers triumphed over the 4th seed Charlotte Hornets in the first round, but then fell to a Reggie Miller-led Indiana Pacers team.

-During this season he would finally get his first All-Star appearance and be named to the All-NBA Second Team.
-He would end the season 7th in MVP voting.
+This season, he finally made his first All-Star appearance and was selected for the All-NBA Second Team.
+He finished the season ranked 7th in MVP voting.

-Iverson was named an All-Star starter, subsequently winning the All-Star game MVP.
-He won another scoring title, averaging 31.1 Points Per Game.
-He also led the NBA in Steals Per Game with a 2.5 average.
-Iverson would collect his first Most Valuable Player award this season, earning 93 first place votes out of a possible 124.
-AI was now the shortest ever player to win the MVP award, a claim he still holds to this day.
+Iverson was selected as an All-Star starter and went on to win the All-Star game MVP.
+He secured another scoring title by averaging 31.1 points per game and led the NBA in steals per game with an average of 2.5.
+This season, Iverson received his first Most Valuable Player award, garnering 93 first-place votes out of a possible 124.
+He became the shortest player ever to win the MVP award, a record he still holds today.

 Allen Iverson stepping over Tyronne Lue

-Playoff AI turned it up another notch.
-He led the 76ers past the Indiana Pacers in the first round, a team that had sent them home the previous two seasons.
-Vince Carter and the Toronto Raptors were next in the second round.
-They would take the 76ers to a game seven, where AI and Philly came out victorious.
-Then in the Eastern Conference finals, future Hall-of-Famer Ray Allen and the Milwaukee Bucks took the 76ers to another game seven.
-Philadelphia would win this game too, making them the Eastern Conference Champions and booking a ticket to the NBA Finals.
+Playoff AI elevated his game even further.
+He guided the 76ers past the Indiana Pacers in the first round, a team that had eliminated them in the previous two seasons.
+Next, Vince Carter and the Toronto Raptors awaited in the second round, pushing the 76ers to a game seven, where AI and Philly emerged triumphant.
+In the Eastern Conference finals, future Hall-of-Famer Ray Allen and the Milwaukee Bucks also took the 76ers to a game seven.
+Philadelphia won this game as well, becoming the Eastern Conference Champions and securing a spot in the NBA Finals.

-Awaiting them in the NBA Finals, the Los Angeles Lakers.
-A team that had not lost in the Playoffs yet.
-A team led by one of the most iconic duo's in NBA history, Shaquille O'Neal and Kobe Bryant.
+In the NBA Finals, they faced the Los Angeles Lakers.
+This team had remained undefeated in the Playoffs and was led by one of the most legendary duos in NBA history, Shaquille O'Neal and Kobe Bryant.

-Iverson had an astonishing first game, where he scored a playoff-high forty-eight points.
-Game 1 was also the game where Allen infamously stepped over future championship winning coach Tyronne Lue, after hitting a crucial shot late in the game.
+Iverson delivered an incredible performance in his first game, scoring a playoff-high of forty-eight points.
+This was also the game where Allen famously stepped over Tyronne Lue, who would later become a championship-winning coach, after making a critical shot late in the match.

-The 76ers would end up losing the remaining four games and the series, a bittersweet end to his best overall season.
+The 76ers ultimately lost the next four games and the series, marking a bittersweet conclusion to his most successful season.

-Coming off their final’s appearance the expectations for AI and the 76ers were sky high.
-They did not live up to the hype.
-The 76ers were projected top of the Eastern Conference for the 2001-2002 season, but they barely mustered a .500 record with a 43-39 record.
-Iverson had multiple injuries throughout the season, causing him to miss twenty-two games.
-Allen still had respectable stats 11.1 Field Goals Per Game and 31.4 Points Per Game.
+Following their appearance in the finals, expectations for AI and the 76ers were extremely high.
+However, they did not meet these expectations.
+The 76ers were anticipated to lead the Eastern Conference in the 2001-2002 season, but they only managed a .500 record with a 43-39 finish.
+Iverson suffered multiple injuries during the season, which led him to miss twenty-two games.
+Despite this, Allen still maintained respectable statistics with 11.1 Field Goals Per Game and 31.4 Points Per Game.

-During this season Iverson had another infamous moment when he was criticized for missing practices.
-Iverson muttered such phrases as "We sittin' here, I'm supposed to be a franchise player, and we in here talkin' about practice" and said the word "practice" over 20 times.
+During this season, Iverson encountered another infamous event when he was criticized for missing practices.
+He made statements such as "We sittin' here, I'm supposed to be a franchise player, and we in here talkin' about practice," repeating the word "practice" more than 20 times.

-The 76ers lost in the second round of the playoffs, ending with a 48-34 record.
-Iverson was getting unsettled in Philadelphia.
-Larry Brown left Philadelphia after the 2003 season.
-Iverson would have a new coach in the NBA for the first time.
+The 76ers were eliminated in the second round of the playoffs, finishing with a 48-34 record.
+Iverson was becoming uneasy in Philadelphia.
+After the 2003 season, Larry Brown departed from Philadelphia, meaning Iverson would experience having a new coach in the NBA for the first time.

 Allen Iverson with 76ers teammates

-For the 2003-2004 season the 76ers hired Randy Ayers as the new coach.
-Ayers coached Ohio State for 8 years and was an Assistant Coach under Larry Brown from 1999-2003 before being promoted to head coach.
+During the 2003-2004 season, the 76ers appointed Randy Ayers as their new coach.
+Ayers had previously coached Ohio State for eight years and served as an Assistant Coach under Larry Brown from 1999 to 2003 before being elevated to the position of head coach.

-AI and Ayers did not get along well.
-The 76ers struggled even more, and with a 21-31 record, Ayers was fired and replaced by an interim coach Chris Ford.
+AI and Ayers had a difficult relationship.
+The 76ers faced greater challenges, and after a 21-31 record, Ayers was dismissed and interim coach Chris Ford took over.

-Iverson's stats for the 2003-2004 were his worst in years.
-He averaged 26.4 Points Per Game off 9.1 Field Goals Per Game and missed thirty-four games.
-The 76ers missed the playoffs for the first time since Iverson's 2nd season.
+During the 2003-2004 season, Iverson's statistics were his lowest in years.
+He averaged 26.4 points per game with 9.1 field goals per game and was absent for thirty-four games.
+The 76ers failed to make the playoffs for the first time since Iverson's second season.

 Back to Form

-Iverson would end the season with his fourth scoring title, leading the league in Points Per Game.
-He averaged 30.7 Points Per Game, 7.9 Assists Per Game, and 4 Rebounds Per Game.
-He would place 5th in MVP voting.
+Iverson concluded the season securing his fourth scoring title, topping the league in Points Per Game.
+He averaged 30.7 Points Per Game, 7.9 Assists Per Game, and 4 Rebounds Per Game, and finished 5th in the MVP voting.

-The Bubble Graph below compares the stats of the seven highest MVP votes for the 2004-2005 season.
-This graph is interesting because it highlights a change in the NBA.
-Steve Nash wins the first of his back-to-back MVP's, even though the only category he leads in is Assists Per Game.
+The Bubble Graph below illustrates the statistics of the top seven MVP vote recipients for the 2004-2005 season.
+This graph is intriguing as it underscores a shift in the NBA.
+Steve Nash secures the first of his consecutive MVP awards, despite leading only in the Assists Per Game category.

 Goodbye Philly

-During the 2005-2006 season Iverson was averaging a career-high in Points Per Game with 33 a game.
-However the 76ers were not winning and discontent started to brew in Philadelphia as they would miss the playoffs this season.
+In the 2005-2006 season, Iverson achieved a career-high average of 33 points per game.
+Despite this, the 76ers were not winning, leading to growing discontent in Philadelphia as they failed to make the playoffs that season.

-Trade rumors began to heat up tremendously and it was reported that Iverson demanded a trade himself, a report Iverson would deny.
-Tensions boiled as the 76ers would stop playing Iverson for a time as Philly explored options.
-The Sixers chairman announced during a nationally televised interview that they were going to trade him.
-Iverson would be traded to the Denver Nuggets to partner with a young Carmelo Anthony.
-The two highest scorers in the NBA on the same team.
+Trade rumors intensified significantly, with reports suggesting that Iverson had requested a trade, although he denied these claims.
+Tensions escalated as the 76ers temporarily benched Iverson while exploring trade possibilities.
+During a nationally televised interview, the Sixers chairman confirmed that they intended to trade him.
+Ultimately, Iverson was traded to the Denver Nuggets to join forces with a young Carmelo Anthony, bringing together the two highest scorers in the NBA on the same team.

 Allen Iverson with Carmelo Anthony playing for Denver